shundhammer/qdirstat/README.md

   keeps rearranging my carefully placed and named activities at random.
 WTF?!

 - Everything is so fragmented that not even the naming is clear anymore.
-What used to be KDE is now a jumble of the KF Framework, the KF libs, the KF apps and the Plasma desktop.
+What used to be KDE is now a jumble of the KF Framework, the KF libraries, the KF apps and the Plasma desktop.
 Yeah, great job, folks; people used to know what KDE stood for.
-Nobody knows what the hell all those components are, and neither does anybody care anymore.
+Nobody knows what the all those components are, and neither does anybody care anymore.
 You paved your way to oblivion with buzzwords.
   Great marketing strategy for gaining more visibility!